BadLamb/dexm/README.md

 a big problem, we have developed systems that allow to publicly share many normally private information such as password hashes.
 We are working on a private
 DB but it isn't coming anytime soon.

+But it also has some other features that will make life easier for miners and holders of the currency:
+- Schelling datafeed to keep currency price stable by modifying block rewards
+- A simple deamon that allows accepting DeXm payments with just 1 http request
+- A hotpatching mechanism that allows quickly patching clients in case of a security problem, it's also secure because multiple people are required to approve the patch before it gets accepted by the clients.
+- A schelling mining mechanism that gives small continous rewards to miners

 ### Planned features:
 - **Indistinguishability Obfuscation for saving secrets on the blockchain**
 - **Distributed exchange run on the network that would allow varying rewards based on the price of the coin to keep profitability of mining stable**